supervisely-ecosystem/multiview-object-matching/README.md

 ## Overview

-**Multiview Object Matching** is an image labeling toolbox application made for matching bounding boxes across multiview images.
+**Multiview Object Matching** is an image labeling toolbox application made for matching bounding boxes across multiview image groups.
 App works both from selected bounding box object, and from all bounding boxes on an image.
-Once the image/bbox is selected and `MATCH BBOXES` button is pressed, all other images in the multiview group will be updated with matched bounding boxes.
+Once the image/bbox is selected and `MATCH BBOXES` button is pressed, all images in the multiview group will be updated with matched bounding boxes.

-Application only works with Multi-view images projects.
-Find more info on them [here](https://developer.supervisely.com/getting-started/python-sdk-tutorials/images/multiview-images).

 ## LightGlue